-Longhorn TIES seeks to enhance the student experience for students who identify as being on the autism spectrum or who have other related conditions through advocacy, connections and training starting with the new student orientation process and continuing throughout the student’s academic career.
+Longhorn TIES seeks to enhance the student experience for students who identify as being on the autism spectrum through advocacy, connections and training starting with the new student orientation process and continuing throughout the student’s academic career.

 Influenced by the strategic goals set forth by the Division of Student Affairs, New Student Services continues to focus on impacting the overall student experience.
 The strategic goals for this initiative addresses improving and impacting the student experience through advocacy, connections and training.